 Once you got indexing figured out for one query, don't stop there.
 Widen your view and look into other important queries in your application.
 Make sure you combine indexes whenever possible, and remove indexes which aren't used.
 Looking at the entire application's scope will always be better than looking at a single query's scope.

 You should also keep in mind that creating more indexes than you need can also backfire on you, as they can slow down write operations (such as INSERT / UPDATE statements).
-So create indexes to optimize your SQL queries, but do it wisely.
+So create indexes to optimize your SQL queries performance, but do it wisely.

 Do not stand in the way of indexes